sumason2/html-highlight/README.md

 The final problem I encountered was script code that was being parsed as tags.
 The downside to writing your own interpreter is that you usually don't have time to properly write your own parser.
-There are already parsers that exist who were written by people who know more about parsers than you and do have time to properly write them.
+There are already parsers that exist that were written by people who know more about parsers than you and do have time to properly write them.
 Doing string replacing on a language is a lot like writing your own parser, it will cover about 90% of the cases.
 The problem is if someone decides to put HTML like elements in their web page, or